saurabhagas/calendly/README.md

    6. Other miscellaneous classes to support the logic and organize code better.
    7. `CalendlyApplication.kt` is the executable.
 2. `${projectRoot}/src/test/kotlin` contains the source code where:
-   1. `*.rest` files contain HTTP requests which can be sent to the server.
+   1. `*.rest` files contain HTTP requests which can be sent to the server manually.
    2. `AcceptanceTests.kt` contains a demo of the desired functionalities in the MVP.
-   3. `*.Test` contain the integration test for each API root entrypoint
+   3. `*.Test` contain integration tests for each API root entrypoint.

 ## Supported features
 1. Creating an account via `/accounts` resource.
-2. Creating an availability for given registered user via `/availability` resource.
+2. Creating an availability for given registered user via `/accounts/{accoundId}/availability` resource.
-3. Creating a meeting link for a registered user via `/meeting-links` resource.
+3. Finding overlaps in availabilities using `/accounts/{accoundId}/overlap` resource.
-4. Using the meeting link to block a registered user's calendar via `/meetings` resource.
+4. Creating a meeting link for a registered user via `/accounts/{accoundId}/meeting-links` resource.
-5. Finding overlaps in two registered users' calendars
+5. Using the meeting link to block a registered user's calendar via `/accounts/{accoundId}/meeting-links/{meetingLinkId}/meetings` resource.

 ## Testing the functionality
 ### Testing via sending http requests on the deployed instance
-1. The application is hosted at `18.212.192.193:8080`
+1. The application is hosted at `54.234.192.121:8080`
-2. Use the `acceptance-tests.rest` file (located in `${projectRoot}/src/test/` directory along with other `*.rest` files) to send HTTP requests to the server running at `18.212.192.193:8080`
+2. Use the `acceptance-tests.rest` file (located in `${projectRoot}/src/test/` directory along with other `*.rest` files) to send HTTP requests to the server running at `54.234.192.121:8080`

 ### Testing via sending http requests with a locally running instance
 1. Start the application locally by running `./gradlew bootRun`